 To estimate production for the ensuing year, recent averages are typically used in addition to knowledge of changing conditions that might affect pumping.
 Actual pumping patterns can vary considerably throughout the year based on a pumper's individual operational needs, water demands, water well maintenance, conservation efforts and hydrology.
 In the 2015/16 WY, pumping was significantly reduced due to the State's fifth year of drought that resulted in mandated water reductions and public awareness for conservation efforts and the shutdown of some wells due to operational issues.
 This led to the lowest pumping amounts the District has seen in over 20 years.
 The drought was declared over by the California Governor due to a wet year in 2016/17.
 This was followed by a year of dry weather in 2017/18 and another wet year in 2018/19.
 This was then followed by average rainfall in 2019/20 and another two dry years in 2020/21 and 2021/22.
 Rainfall was double the long term average in the subsequent year (2022/23).
-Rainfall is currently normal for this time of year as of February 2, 2024.
+Rainfall is currently above normal for this time of year as of June 11, 2024.
 Groundwater pumping numbers are anticipated to be lower than normal based on feedback provided by the pumping community to WRD.
 Therefore, recent averages may not be indicative of future pumping in the CBWCB.

-To estimate the ensuing year's groundwater pumping, WRD made a forecast based on the current year's anticipated pumping plus expected additional or reduced pumping from discussions with purveyors, and on recommendations made by the District's Budget Advisory Committee and Finance/Audit Committee.
+To estimate the ensuing year's groundwater pumping, WRD made a forecast based on the current year's anticipated pumping compared to recent pumping trends as reported in the March 2024 ESR.
 Based on this information, WRD is estimating that the ensuing WY total pumping will be approximately 207,000 AF (166,000 AF in the CB and 41,000 AF in the WCB) and the assessable pumping in both basins for the ensuing WY was estimated at 171,000 AF (138,000 AF in the CB and 33,000 AF in the WCB).
+However, these estimates were adjusted based on pumper feedback and input received from the BAC.
+The pumping community indicated there would be an increase in pumping and subsequently supported a total assessable amount of 180,000 AF.
+The extracted stored water and other non-assessable pumping for the ensuing WY is estimated at 207,000 AF.